jkerr321/book-compare/README.md

 Things still to do
 ---------------------

- - Error handling
+ - Better error handling
- - Help pages
  - Tests
- - Linting
- - Update README to elaborate on how to get Good Reads API key, Good Reads ID, and cookie from Amazon
  - Contribution guidelines
  - Output to google doc
- - Refactor to work more like cli tool and less like an app
  - Allow user to pass limit of how many books to scrape
  - Update README with shields?

 A note on the name
 ---------------------

-Tsundoku is a [Japaenese word](https://theculturetrip.com/asia/japan/articles/theres-a-special-japanese-word-for-people-addicted-to-buying-books/), which describes the habit of accumulating more books than you can actually get around to reading.
+Tsundoku is a [Japanese word](https://theculturetrip.com/asia/japan/articles/theres-a-special-japanese-word-for-people-addicted-to-buying-books/), which describes the habit of accumulating more books than you can actually get around to reading.